 Despite its benefits, triage faces several challenges, including:

-Resource Constraints: In some settings, insufficient staff or equipment can hinder effective triage.
+- Resource Constraints: In some settings, insufficient staff or equipment can hinder effective process.

 Conclusion

 Triage is a cornerstone of modern healthcare, ensuring that patients receive timely and appropriate care based on their needs.
 By prioritizing patients effectively, it enhances hospital efficiency, reduces mortality, and prepares systems for emergencies.
-Hospitals must continue investing in training, technology, and infrastructure to optimize triage processes and overcome existing challenges.
+To optimize the processes and address existing challenges, hospitals must continue investing in training, technology, and infrastructure.

 AJP’s company always here to help you ASAP.